Boys say they dug holes in cave to try to save themselves

 "I would dig on the cave walls," Chanin said.
 "I could dig three to four meters with rocks to find a way out."

-Coach Chanthawong said he eventually told the boys to stop digging and to move as little as possible to conserve their energy.
+Coach Chantawong said he eventually told the boys to stop digging and to move as little as possible to conserve their energy.

 Then on the tenth day, trapped in the labyrinth maze, they heard someone speaking in English.

-Chanthawong instructed one of the boys who had a torch to go investigate.
+Chantawong instructed one of the boys who had a torch to go investigate.
 He found the British divers who had been stringing a safety line through the cave as part of the massive search-and-rescue mission.

+Asked if they would ever return to the cave, all of the boys said, "No."

+"If someone invites me, I would say no," Chantawong said.
+"I would only join them from in front of the cave as a guide to other people."

 Honoring SEAL who diedThe Wild Boars, as the team is called, also expressed condolences to the family of Lt.
 Col. Saman Gunan, the retired Thai Navy SEAL who died during the rescue mission.